evancz/guide.elm-lang.org/book/effects/random.md

 ## `subscriptions`

-The final new thing that we need to specify if we subscribe to anything.
+The final new thing is that we need to specify if we subscribe to anything.
 For now we are saying [`Sub.none`](https://package.elm-lang.org/packages/elm/core/latest/Platform-Sub#none) to indicate that there are no subscriptions.
 We will get into subscriptions in one of the next examples!

 # Summary